sagemath/trac_to_gh/Issue 5330.md

 # Issue 5330: Move the docs over to the main repository

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5330

 Original creator: mhansen